THE ULTIMATE TOP TIPS YOU NEED WHEN STARTING BABY SWIMMING LESSONS

 If you are swimming with a baby check the pool temperature before you go to a public pool or before you sign up for swimming lessons.
 The STA (Swimming Teacher Association) policy states that the water and air temperature must be higher than for normal public swimming; at least 30°C or 32°C for babies under 3 months old or weighing less than 5.5kg/12lbs

 I won’t lie getting your baby dressed again after your baby swimming lessons can be a bit of a pest.
-Especially once they start crawling so I recommend doing your research in advance of starting the baby swimming classes.
+Especially once they start crawling or when they are toddlers with opinions!!
+So I recommend doing your research in advance of starting the baby swimming classes.
 Firstly I would ask the baby swimming lesson provider whether they have a playpen that you can use and what the changing room set up is just so you know what you are getting.

-Before you get in the water I suggest getting everything ready for when you come out and definitely bring your baby in a sleep suit and not an outfit that has lots of bits – you won’t be able to get them on afterwards and you don’t want them to get cold
+Before you get in the water I suggest getting everything ready for when you come out and definitely bring your baby or toddler in a sleep suit and not an outfit that has lots of bits – you won’t be able to get them on afterwards and you don’t want them to get cold.

 I also get my own clothes organised so that they are folded neatly or better still hung on a peg in the order they need to go back on.
 My top tip here is wear flip flops – even in winter!
 You can always bring other shoes to put on before you go outside if you need to and then once baby is safely back in the buggy you can put them on.
 Trying to get socks on slightly damp feet whilst your baby is screaming the place down or crawling around on a swimming pool changing room floor is no fun (yuk!)